-Otherwise, there may be some weeks where it seems like nothing is happening.
-During this time, your conveyancer is likely carrying out searches and fielding enquiries.
-If you're concerned, however, make sure you keep in touch with your conveyancer about latest updates.
+Other than that, there may be some weeks where it seems like nothing is happening.
+During this time, your conveyancer is likely carrying out searches and fielding enquiries - just make sure you keep in touch with them to check everything is going smoothly.

 How to choose a conveyancer or solicitor

 It's hardly the most exciting part of buying a house, but choosing a solicitor or conveyancer is a really important decision.

 No matter what your estate agent tells you, you don't have to use their in-house service or any companies they recommend.
 However, some mortgage lenders will charge you an additional fee if you use a conveyancer who is not on their panel.